• Diversity

 WOMEN IN LAW

 As a Chambers, we are committed to the progress of equality, elimination of sex discrimination and pledge to make positive change for the legal profession.
-Since 2018, Maitland has hosted several highly successful “Women at the Commercial Chancery Bar” evenings for university students, involving various talks/panel sessions by members of Chambers and a cross-examination workshop.
+Since 2018 Maitland Chambers has hosted several highly successful “Women at the Commercial Chancery Bar” evenings for university students, involving various talks/panel sessions by members of Chambers and a cross-examination workshop.

 We are also a signatory of the Equal Representation In Arbitration pledge.
 This Pledge seeks to increase, on an equal opportunity basis, the number of women appointed as arbitrators in order to achieve a fair representation as soon practically possible, with the ultimate goal of full parity.
 For more information please visit here.